 - Both have an initial low cost by being built off-side

-- Both are delivered in pieces and assembled on a temporary base
+- Are delivered in pieces and assembled on a temporary base

 - Both constructions are cheaper than a Traditional Home

-- Both can be constructed in a wide range of designs
+- Can be constructed in a wide range of designs

 - Both are transportable